-As it turns out, they have a pretty clever way of raking in the cash without anyone being any the wiser and turning it into straight cash with a few old, simple business tricks.
+As it turns out, they have a pretty clever way of raking in the cash without most people noticing and turning it into cash with a few old, simple business tricks with Craigslist’s history.

 So How Does Craigslist Make Money Off Its’ Website?